-Hair loss in men is a very common problem since 85% of men have thinning hair by the time they turn 50 years old.
-Many men may even start to lose their hair before they hit 21 years old, even though it may not be that noticeable at the time.
+Hair loss in men is a prevalent problem since 85% of men have thinning hair by the time they turn 50 years old.
+Many men may even start to lose their hair before they hit 21 years old, even though it may not be that noticeable then.
 Alopecia, or hair loss, doesn’t occur due to any medical issue, but it is common to worry about how it affects your looks.
 There are plenty of hair loss prevention treatments that you can seek to tackle the issue.

 What Causes It?

 To tackle the issue of hair loss in men, you have to understand why it happens.
 Almost all of the hair loss in men occurs due to ‘male-pattern baldness.’
 This is a genetic trait that comes from a man’s parents.
 Hair loss from this condition doesn’t reverse on its own.

 Some medication, excess of vitamin A, or low protein levels can also cause it.
 Stress or illness can also lead to heavy and sudden shedding, known as telogen effluvium.
 Hair loss from such reasons can be reversed.

 There are some hair loss prevention tips that you can incorporate in your daily life to prevent hair loss in men.
 They include: